fitodic/centerline/docs/index.rst

 Roads, rivers and similar linear structures are often represented by long and complex polygons.
 Since one of the most important attributes of a linear structure is its length, extracting that attribute from a polygon can prove to be more or less difficult.

+This library tries to solve this problem by creating the the polygon's centerline using the `Voronoi diagram <https://en.wikipedia.org/wiki/Voronoi_diagram>`_.

 .. figure::  images/example.png
    :align:   center